Title: Confederate Army Private, prisoner of war, Civil War; home furnishings/hardware store owner

 The only others to use her mausoleum were Paul and his wife plus Bill.
 (Bill’s wife was buried elsewhere.)
 The brothers most likely worked with the trust company to have it built.
 The Hoeflich-Foster mausoleum included Jacob, Abbie, her husband, and three of her four children.

-Jacob is one of five Confederate soldiers confirmed to be buried here.
+Jacob is one of six Confederate soldiers confirmed to be buried at Mount Moriah.
 Two who were treated at Philadelphia hospitals are buried in the Soldiers’ Lot.
-Two others in private lots have their own “Notable” life stories: Orville Jackson Moat and Sylvester T. Bunting.
+Three others in private lots have their own “Notable” life stories: George Thomas Berry, Orville Jackson Moat and Sylvester T. Bunting.

 Support the Friends of Mount Moriah